jordwest/prj/README.md

 prj configure
 ```

+This will create a `.prj` file in your home directory containing the configuration in TOML format.

+## Usage

+### `prj list`

-Running `prj list` will show the interactive search and send the selected project to `stdout`.
+Running `prj list` will show an interactive fuzzy search.

+Start typing to search the list.
+Projects marked with `*` and highlighted in red are projects with uncommitted changes.

+`<TAB>` cycles through the repository information displayed in the second column.

+`<ESC>` cancels and exits.

-The recommended way to jump to projects is to add a function to your `.bashrc` or `.profile` to send the output of `prj list` to the `cd` command:
+When a project is selected, the path to the project will be sent to `stdout`.
+You can cd into the selected directory with `cd $(prj list)`, however the recommended way to jump to projects is to add a function to your `.bashrc` or `.profile`:

 ```sh
 function p() {